Game Passes – One‑Time Purchases

-Game pass icons should be designed using a template of 150×150 pixels or larger, as follows:
+Game pass icons should be designed as follows:

-- In an image editing application, design a circular game pass.
+- In an image editing application, design a circular game pass (a template of 512×512 pixels is recommended).
 The final icon will be trimmed/cropped into a circular image, so you shouldn’t include important details outside the circular boundaries.